CaseyMiddleton/command_stripper/README.md

 \end{document}
 ```

 Here, a custom command `\revised{}` is being used to draw the reader's attention to changes that have been made in the document.
-Once changes are accepted, these commands and their associated closing brackets can be removed using `tag_stripper`.
+Once changes are accepted, these commands and their associated closing brackets can be removed using `tag_stripper.py`.

-Running the terminal
+From the command line,

-`tag_stripper('example.tex','example_output.tex','\revised{}')`
+`python tag_stripper.py example.tex example_output.tex revised)`

-writes a new file `output.tex` which shows the same document with the `\revised{}` commands and their associated closing brackets removed.
+writes a new file `example_output.tex` which shows the same document with the `\revised{}` commands and their associated closing brackets removed.

 ```
 \documentclass[11pt]{article}